 R-CVP is the name of a combination of cancer drugs used to treat low grade non-Hodgkin lymphoma.
 It is made up of the drugs:

-These cancer drugs destroy quickly dividing cells, such as cancer cells.
+Cyclophosphamide and vincristine are chemotherapy drugs.
+These chemotherapy drugs destroy quickly dividing cells, such as cancer cells.

-You have the drugs into your bloodstream (intravenously).
+You usually have all the other drugs as a drip into your bloodstream (intravenously).

 Taking your tablets